 Citric acid (C6H8O7) has 3 carboxyl groups (COOH).

 Such patterns in chemistry leads us to a new chapter in pattern hunting and decoding.
 Imagine the time before we knew about the nature of the elements.
 Many early chemists were obsessed with discovering the patterns underlying the elements that make up our world.
 Some early chemists discovered each elements each released a characteristic amount of energy, produced certain colors, or had other specific properties.
 Others began to notice a regularity to the properties.
 But the most dramatically successful early chemical pattern hunter was Mendeleev.
-For many years, Mendeleev passionately sought to find pattern underlying all the known elements based on their properties.
-Eventually Mendeleev made up cards, each listing one of the elements known at his time, and played a game he called “chemical solitaire.”
-He arranged and rearranged the cards until hitting upon a method that seemed to work, arranging the elements in order of their weight and, more interestingly, also by their known properties, such as their reactivity and energy.
+For many years, Mendeleev passionately sought to find the pattern underlying all the known elements based on their properties and atomic weight.
+Mendeleev used a process he described to his son as a card game of “chemical solitaire.”
+In such a game, each card would list one of the elements known at his time.
+One would arrange and rearrange the cards until hitting upon a method that seemed to work, arranging the elements in order of their weight and, more interestingly, also by their known properties, such as their reactivity and energy.
 This approach led to his formulation of the “Periodic Table of the Elements.”
 That table initially had blanks where Mendeleev predicted an element should exist.
 In fact, these predictions were eventually successful, led to the discovery of more elements, and solidified the Periodic Table of the Elements as we know it today.